-One Person Business Ideas For Aspiring Foundersby Emma Siemasko Published in Miscellaneous on
+One Person Business Ideas For Aspiring Foundersby Emma Siemasko Published in Getting Started, Startup on

 Looking to get your feet wet with your own business?

 There are tons of things you can do all by yourself — without the help of a college professor, coach, or business partner.
 These tried-and-true one person business ideas are perfect for aspiring founders looking to drop the 9-5 and try something new.

 There’s hope for the world’s want-rapreneurs.
 Here are some time-tested one person business ideas:

 Today, you can easily do secretarial work remotely from anywhere in the world.
 Lots of businesses look for virtual assistants because contract workers are more economical than fulltime, on-site employees.
 From receptionist services to booking travel, you can handle everything your clients need remotely from your home.
 Depending on experience and client industry, virtual assistants can earn between $20 and $100 an hour.
 Websites like Fiverr and Upwork can help you connect with clients who are looking for your services.

 If you’re really good at one particular thing, you can use that expertise to work as a freelancer or consultant.
 Many businesses don’t want to, or can’t, commit to a full-time employee for things like social media, copywriting, web development, and design.
 If you have experience with them, you can sell your knowledge to help improve your clients’ marketing.
 What you can earn will depend largely on what your specialty is, but freelancers who are great at what they do can make a very good living.
 You can get connected with clients on sites like Elance and Guru.

 Requires: Specialized expertise (in writing, web development, social media, etc.).
 Some certifications may be helpful in gaining credibility.

 Dog Businesses Such as Pet Sitting and Dog Walking